 Data management plan contact: kimmo.mattila@csc.fi

-No scientific data will be generated within the EGI ELIXIR Competence centre, however ELIXIR as infrastructure does manage life science data produced by life scientists.
+No scientific data will be generated within the EGI ELIXIR competence centre, however ELIXIR, as an infrastructure, does manage life science data produced by life scientists.
 Thus this section will focus on the data managed by ELIXIR instead of the data produced by ELIXIR.

 Data description